Electric cars – the ultimate guide

 Lots of the latest EVs come with features that can save you power and money, so make sure to read the handbook for your model for specific information.

 How fast are electric cars?

-To many people’s surprise, electric cars are often faster off the mark than their fuel-based counterparts.
+Electric cars typically have much faster starting acceleration than their fuel-based counterparts.
 This is not because they are more powerful per se but because the power is available earlier than a fuel-based vehicle.

-Generally though top speeds are slightly lower on most electric models, though the cars will be much quicker on acceleration.
+Generally, though, top speeds are slightly lower on most electric models, the fast acceleration notwithstanding.